jianyu-li/yet-another-media-player/README.md

 ### Follow Active Entity

 You can also enable `follow_active_volume` to make the volume entity automatically follow the active playback entity.
 This is useful when you want volume controls to always target the entity that is currently playing, regardless of which chip is selected.

+**Note**: When `follow_active_volume` is enabled, the sync power toggle will be automatically hidden in the config editor since it's not applicable in this mode.

 ```yaml
 type: custom:yet-another-media-player